A frequency resolved atlas of the sky in continuous gravitational waves: The search

 \section{The search}

-This search uses data of the LIGO H1 and L1 interferometers, from the publicly released O3a set \cite{O3aDataSet}.
+Our search uses data of the LIGO H1 and L1 interferometers, from the publicly released O3a set \cite{O3aDataSet}.
 We limit our search to the LIGO detectors because no other detector comes within a factor of 2 of their sensitivity.
+We set O3b data \cite{O3bDataSet} aside as an independent data set for verification of any surviving outlier.
+This is a standard approach for searches over a very broad parameter space: due to the large trials' factor, noise alone produces outliers that can only be vetoed through verification on a different data set (see for example \cite{Papa:2020vfz}).
+We note that this procedure can be used because the same physical signal is assumed present in both data sets.

-The O3a data set is known to be contaminated by loud short-duration excesses of noise \cite{lvc_O3_allsky,Steltner:2021qjy}.
+The O3a data set is contaminated by loud short-duration excesses of noise \cite{lvc_O3_allsky, O2O3_detchar, Steltner:2021qjy}.
 To address this, we first prepare short Hann-windowed Fourier transforms (SFTs) with 0.25\,s duration.
-We then monitor the frequency band 20-36\,Hz for power excess that indicates noise contamination and exclude the affected SFTs from analysis.
+We then monitor the frequency band 20-36\,Hz for power excess that indicates noise contamination and exclude the affected SFTs from the analysis.
 The remaining SFTs are searched with the Falcon pipeline.
+The 20-36\,Hz band was chosen because it is outside of the search range and heuristically we found it to be an effective ``witness band" to identify spectral disturbances.